aurielfournier/aurielfournier.github.io/about.md

 As a passionate advocate for a **more diverse scientific community** I am always interested in studying the impacts of our assumptions in the scientific career path.
 Currently this focuses on the impacts of unpaid labor.

-Feel free to contact me with any questions at aurielfournier@gmail.com, or on twitter @RallidaeRule
+Feel free to contact me with any questions at auriel@illinois.edu, or on twitter @RallidaeRule